gratus907/gratus907.github.io/_pages/about.md

 </style>

 <div class=summary markdown=1>
-I am an undergraduate student at **Seoul National University**, majoring Computer Science and Mathematics.
-Also, I am a student researcher at **AIgenDrug Co.
-Ltd**.
+I am currently on my first year toward Master's in Computer Science at Seoul National University, fortunate to be advised by Prof. Kunsoo Park.

-I am mainly interested in efficient algorithms on large graphs and graph data mining, as well as applying such techniques on other domains such as bio/chem-informatics.
+I am mainly interested in efficient algorithms on large graphs and data mining.
+While I am facinated by beauty of algorithmic challenges, I am also interested in application of such techniques to real world problems such as bio/chem-informatics.

+Previously, I recieved Bachelor's degree in Computer Science and Mathematical Science (double major) also at SNU.
+I also have spent wonderful time at AIgenDrug Co.
+Ltd, studying data mining and machine learning on molecular graphs.

 ------
 For further information about me, please refer to my [**Curriculum Vitae**](/about-me/).